tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 ### I'm using docker-compose.override.yml and now I'm getting schema update (and other) strange issues

-Alternatively, you've changed something related to `/var/www/html/tt-rss` in `docker-compose.yml`.
+You've might've changed something related to `/var/www/html/tt-rss` in `docker-compose.yml`.

 Your Docker setup is messed up for some reason, so tt-rss can't update itself to the persistent storage location on startup (this is just an example of one issue, there could be many others).

-Consider undoing any recent changes, looking up error messages, etc.
+Consider undoing any recent changes, searching for error messages, etc.

 ### How do I make it run without /tt-rss/ in the URL, i.e. at website root?